|

 "Vaiden Outlook" Section, 09/17/1946.
 P.4., by Mrs. S.P.
 Armstrong

-building of Vaiden High School which has stood since 1875 or earlier, had been removed to
+"The old building of Vaiden High School which has stood since 1875 or earlier, had been

-the new building -- opera chairs for the auditorium, furniture and scenery
+for the new building -- opera chairs for the auditorium, furniture and

-for the stage, and a beautiful curtain.
-The floor in the auditorium has been
+scenery for the stage, and a beautiful curtain.
+The floor in the auditorium

-sanded and waxed and other improvements will be made before school opens in
+has been sanded and waxed and other improvements will be made before school

-to Mr. Prewitt for his untiring efforts in behalf of the school."
+grateful to Mr. Prewitt for his untiring efforts in behalf of the

-"Mr. Prewitt has had sixteen years experience in school work and has
+"Mr. Prewitt has had sixteen years’ experience in school work and

 barracks or hanger at Camp